 Nutritional Deficiencies After Gastric Sleeve and Gastric Balloon Surgeries

-Vitamin B12 – Contributes to functioning of the nervous system and growth and replication of cells.
+Vitamin B12 – Contributes to the functioning of the nervous system and the growth and replication of cells.

 Vitamin C – Promotes healing of wounds.